seanrw93/Front-End-Fisheye-EN/README.md

 ## Live Demo

-You can view a live version of the project here: [https://seanrw93.github.io/Front-End-Fisheye-EN](https://seanrw93.github.io/Front-End-Fisheye-EN)
+You can view a live version of the project [here](https://seanrw93.github.io/Front-End-Fisheye-EN/index.html)

 ## License